-As discussed below (6.2.7) the tailrace reroute will reduce West Fork Wallowa River flows for a distance of approximately 0.5 miles between the existing tailrace and East Fork Wallowa River confluence.
-Impacts to habitat within this reach have not been quantified; however, tailrace flows represent over 30 percent of West Fork Wallowa River flows during the summer low flow period (see Figure 6-1 later in this section).
-Given the probable reduction in habitat availability within this reach of the West Fork Wallowa River, continued operation of the Project may affect, but is not likely to adversely affect this PCE.
+The proposed realigned tailrace facilities will include modifying approximately 700 feet (213 m) of the northern open tailrace side channel, construction of approximately 275 feet (84 m) of new open channel, and construction of a reinforced concrete outfall structure that will discharge powerhouse flows to the West Fork Wallowa River approximately 350 feet (107 m) farther downstream than the existing tailrace.
+Construction related short-term impacts to habitat within this reach will minimized through implementation of appropriate BMPs.
+This action may affect, but is not likely to adversely affect this PCE.

 6.2.5 Water temperatures ranging from 2 to 15 degrees Celsius (°C) (36 to 59 degrees Fahrenheit (°F)), with adequate thermal refugia available for temperatures that exceed the upper end of this range.
 Specific temperatures within this range will vary depending on bull trout life-history stage and form; geography; elevation; diurnal and seasonal variation; shade, such as that provided by riparian habitat; streamflow; and local groundwater influence.

 Water temperature within the action area reflects the relatively high elevation of the Project, snow melt-driven peak flow periods, groundwater inputs, and healthy riparian vegetation.
 As noted previously, 2012 lower bypassed reach temperatures in late winter were near or less than the desired 2 °C minimum.
-The proposed tailrace reroute will substantially increase flows in the East Fork Wallowa River, downstream of the proposed tailrace reroute during the late fall/winter lower flow period, on average from 0.9 to 10.9 cfs.
-Higher flows will reduce night time cooling in this reach, likely increasing minimum temperatures.